Combining the in-medium similarity renormalization group with the density matrix renormalization group: Shell structure and information entropy: Valence-space DMRG approach

 The initial VS-IMSRG decoupling is performed in a single-particle space of 15 major harmonic-oscillator shells, i.e., $\Xmax{e} \equiv (2n +l)_\text{max} = 14$, and the \NNN{} interaction matrix elements are restricted to $e_1 + e_2 + e_3 \leqslant E_{3\text{max}} = 16$.
 For all our calculations, we employ the 1.8/2.0 NN+3N Hamiltonian from Ref.~\cite{Hebe11fits}, which is based on chiral EFT interactions.
 The three-nucleon interactions are taken into account by keeping only two-body contributions after normal ordering~\cite{Hage07CC3N,Roth12NCSMCC3N,Herg13IMSRG}.

-In the DMRG calculation we use the occupation-number representation of an orbital, yielding a local Hilbert space $\hilbert{\text{loc.}}$ with dimension $d=2$.
+In the DMRG calculation we use the occupation-number representation of an orbital, yielding a local Hilbert space with dimension $d=2$.
+Therefore, each orbital is represented by two distinct occupation states $\sigma$, i.e. $\sigma\in \{0,1\}$.
 The full Hilbert space of $N$ orbitals is then built from a tensor product of the local spaces, i.e., $\hilbert{}^{N} \equiv \otimes_{i=1}^N \hilbert{i}$.
 The DMRG approach provides a variational procedure for the minimization of the ground-state energy (or the lowest energy for a given total angular momentum and parity) using a matrix product state (MPS) parametrization of the many-body state (see, e.g., Ref.~\cite{Schollwoeck2011}), that eventually converges to the full configuration interaction (FCI) limit for a given Hilbert space.
-To this end, the nuclear orbitals are mapped onto a one-dimensional chain where their order is determined by reducing long-range entanglement~\cite{Barcza-2011}.
-For the two-site DMRG variant we split the tensor space according to $\hilbert{}^{N} = \hilbert{}^{(\text{left})} \,\otimes\, \hilbert{p} \,\otimes\, \hilbert{p+1} \,\otimes\, \hilbert{}^{(\text{right})}$ where $\hilbert{}^{(\text{left})}$ ($\hilbert{}^{(\text{right})}$) denote the left (right) blocks.
-For a given site $p$ the MPS factor is updated through a diagonalization of the neighboring block Hamiltonian.
-The state's components are obtained through a series of unitary transformations (``sweeps'') going through the orbital space forward from left to right, and then backward, until convergence is reached.
-The method's intrinsic truncation error is set by the bond dimension $M = \dim \hilbert{}^{(\text{left)}} = \dim \hilbert{}^{(\text{right})}$ corresponding to the dimension of the left/right blocks.
-Eventually, the size of the bond dimension to reach an acceptable convergence is in direct correspondence with the amount of quantum entanglement in the many-body state~\cite{szalay2015tensor}.
+To this end, the nuclear orbitals are mapped onto a one-dimensional chain.
+This protocol is based on the two-orbital mutual information (see next section) of the orbitals to minimize long-range correlations, i.e., to find a quasi-optimal ordering of the orbitals along the one dimensional DMRG topology~\cite{Rissler2006,Barcza-2011}.